IanMordaunt/README-Generator/README.md

   ## Table of Contents
   *[Description](#description)

   *[Installation](#installation)

   *[Usage](#usage)

   *[Contributers](#contribute)

   *[Tests](#tests)

   *[License](#license)

   *[Questions](#questions)

   <a name='description'></a>
   ## Description

-  An application that helps expidite the creation of a README file.
+  An application that helps expedite the creation of a README.md file

   <a name='installation'></a>
   ## Installation